Celebrating Over 21 Years of Excellent Service

 • Loans from friends or family, who won’t charge you interest if you’re late by a day

-Also, make sure that mortgages, other financing options or incoming funds with which you plan to pay back IRA loans will definitely be completed within 60 days.
+Also, make sure that mortgages, other financing options, or incoming funds with which you plan to pay back a loan against an IRA are definitely completed within 60 days.
 Leave room for potential setbacks such as public holidays and delays in paperwork.

 What Happens if You Fail to Pay Back the IRA Loan?